Benefits available to City Workers

 Group Life Insurance

 You must enroll in basic life insurance if you wish to enroll in a City health insurance plan.
 The basic life insurance is a $5,000 group term policy.
 Some unions may be eligible to elect the $10,000 benefit.
 The cost for this benefit is shared 50/50 between the City and employee.
-If you enroll in basic life insurance and want additional coverage, you can also enroll the optional life insurance policy for an amount up to your base salary (maximum amount is $74,000).
-The cost is based on the amount of coverage and your age, and is 100% employee paid.
+If you enroll in basic life insurance and want additional coverage, you can also enroll in the optional life insurance policy for an amount up to your base salary (maximum amount is $74,000).
+The cost is based on the amount of coverage and your age, and is 100 percent employee paid.

 The program covers employees after they stop working with the City of Boston.
 You can keep your insurance for up to 18 months.
 You will have to pay your total monthly premium plus a 2 percent administrative fee.
 Read more information about COBRA.

-Medicare (retiree) group health insuance
+Medicare (retiree) group health insurance

 If you qualify, you’ll get an enrollment form after six months of working for the City.
 You'll have the choice between an indemnity plan or a network plan.
 You'll also be able to sign up for individual benefits or a family plan.

+There’s an informational booklet about the Massachusetts Public Employee Fund.
+You can also find out which unions get coverage through the fund.
 For more information, visit the Massachusetts Public Employee Fund website, or contact them at:

 Other workers at the City can get dental and vision insurance through their unions.
 There are several unions that offer this benefit, including: